Maven Central Publishing Limits⚓︎

 What Are the Maven Central Publishing Limits?⚓︎

-Maven Central tracks three monthly publishing metrics.
-Limits are evaluated per organization, and an organization may include one or more namespaces.
+Maven Central tracks three monthly publishing metrics per organization: file count, release size, and release count.
+Limits are evaluated per organization and may include one or more namespaces.

-The charts below show where the free publishing thresholds sit relative to actual publishing behavior across Maven Central.
-They are intended to provide context for why these limits focus on unusually high-volume publishing, not ordinary community open source release activity.
+The charts below show how publishing activity is distributed across Maven Central.
+They provide context for why the limits are focused on the highest-volume publishing patterns rather than ordinary community open source release activity.

 Note